ltrybuch/lib-themisui/src/lib/thModal/readme.md

 ## Methods

 ### `show(options<object>)` → `Promise`
-> The returned promise will resolve if the modal is closed with a `confirm` action or reject if the
+> The returned promise will resolve if the modal is closed with a `confirm` action.
-> modal is closed with a `dismiss` action.

 #### Options
 **Note:** When creating a modal you are required to provide one of `path` or `template`.